ucl-cssb/CIN_SV/README.md

 Download the source code and then run `make` in folder "src" to generate the simulation program 'simsv' in a few seconds.
 The simulation program 'simsv' will be stored in a new folder called "bin".

-You may need to change BOOST libary path to `/opt/homebrew` on MacOS.
+You may need to change BOOST libary path to `/opt/homebrew` on MacOS in makefile.

 # Usage
-Please run `./simsv -h` for all options.
+Please run `./bin/simsv -h` for all options.

 Please run `bash script/run_sv.sh` for an example, which will generate simulated data with the given parameters in less than one second or a bit longer depending on the system.
 The output will be stored in a new folder called "example".